pali101/fws-payments/README.md

 - Urgent payments outside regular settlement cycles
 - Termination fees when canceling services

+### Operator One-Time Payment Window

+**Lifecycle:**
+  1. **Rail Active:**
+     While the rail is active, the operator can make one-time payments at any time, provided there is sufficient fixed lockup remaining.
+  2. **Rail Termination:**
+     When a rail is terminated (either by the client or operator), the payment stream stops, but the fixed lockup is not immediately released.
+Instead, the lockup period acts as a grace period, allowing the operator to continue making one-time payments for a limited time after termination.
+     **The end of this window is calculated as the last epoch up to which the payer's account lockup was settled (`lockupLastSettledAt`) plus the rail's lockup period.** If the account was only settled up to an earlier epoch, the window will close sooner than if it was fully up to date at the time of termination.
+  3. **End of Window:**
+     Once the current epoch surpasses `(rail termination epoch + rail lockup period)`, the one-time payment window closes.
+At this point, any unused fixed lockup is automatically refunded to the client, and no further one-time payments can be made.

+**Example Timeline:**
+  - Rail is created at epoch 100, with a lockup period of 20 epochs.
+  - At epoch 150, the operator calls `terminateRail`, but the payer's lockup is only settled up to epoch 120.
+  - The rail's termination epoch is set to 120 (the last settled lockup epoch).
+  - The operator can make one-time payments from the fixed lockup until epoch 140 (`120 + 20`).
+  - After epoch 140, any remaining fixed lockup is refunded to the client.

+**Note:**
+  - The one-time payment window after termination is **not** always the epoch at which `terminateRail` is called plus the lockup period.
+It depends on how far the payer's account lockup has been settled at the time of termination.
+If the account is not fully settled, the window will be shorter.

+### Handling Reductions to maxLockupPeriod

+A client can reduce the operator's `maxLockupPeriod` or `lockupAllowance` after a deal proposal, which may prevent the operator from setting a meaningful lockup period and thus block one-time payments.

+**Edge Case Explanation:**
+  - If the client reduces the operator's `maxLockupPeriod` or `lockupAllowance` after a deal is proposed but before the operator has set the lockup, the operator may be unable to allocate enough fixed lockup for one-time payments.
+This can hamper the operator's ability to secure payment for work performed, especially if the lockup period is set to a very low value or zero.
+  - This risk exists because the operator's ability to set or increase the lockup is always subject to the current allowances set by the client.
+If the client reduces these allowances before the operator calls `modifyRailLockup`, the transaction will fail, and the operator cannot secure the funds.

+**Best Practice:**
+  - Before performing any work or incurring costs, the operator should always call `modifyRailLockup` to allocate the required fixed lockup.
+Only if this call is successful should the operator proceed with the work.
+This guarantees that the fixed lockup amount is secured for one-time payments, regardless of any future reductions to operator allowances by the client.

+**Practical Scenario:**
+  1. Operator and client agree on a deal, and the operator intends to lock 10 tokens for one-time payments.
+  2. Before the operator calls `modifyRailLockup`, the client reduces the operator's `maxLockupPeriod` to 0 or lowers the `lockupAllowance` below 10 tokens.
+  3. The operator's attempt to set the lockup fails, and they cannot secure the funds for one-time payments.
+  4. If the operator had called `modifyRailLockup` and succeeded before the client reduced the allowance, the lockup would be secured, and the operator could draw one-time payments as needed, even if the client later reduces the allowance.

+**Summary:**
+  - Always secure the fixed lockup before starting work.
+This is the only way to guarantee access to one-time payments, regardless of changes to operator allowances by the client.

 ### Settlement

 #### `settleRail(uint256 railId, uint256 untilEpoch)`